Data Recovery from NAS Synology ioSafe 1513+ RAID Arrays: Dealing with Natural Component Wear

 To prevent data loss, it is crucial to handle and maintain the NAS device according to the manufacturer's guidelines.
 This includes ensuring proper cooling, protecting against power surges, and following best practices for data redundancy and backup.

-Although NAS ioSafe 1513+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ioSafe 1513+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view